-Investing in Your 50s: 4 Practical Tips
+Investing in Your 50s: 4 Practical Tips for Retirement Planning

 In your 50s, you’ll want to assess your retirement plan, lifestyle, future earnings, and support for your family.
 Then, practice goal-based investing to help ensure your objectives are met.

 Your 50s are a great time to assess your retirement planning to date and get on track with a goal-based investment strategy.

 Evaluate your current and desired future lifestyle, income, and taxes, so that you can clarify your preparation for later years.